Father Le Loutre's War: Background

 Acadian resistance to British-rule in Acadia began after Queen Anne's War, with the signing of the Treaty of Portsmouth in 1713.
 The treaty saw the French cede portions of New France to the British, including the Hudson Bay region, Newfoundland, and peninsular Acadia.
 Acadians had previously supported the French in three conflicts known as the French and Indian Wars.
 Acadians joined French privateer Pierre Maisonnat dit Baptiste as crew members in his victories over many British vessels during King William's War.
 After the Siege of Pemaquid, Pierre Le Moyne d'Iberville led a force of 124 Canadians, Acadians, Mi'kmaq and Abenaki in the Avalon Peninsula Campaign.
 They destroyed almost every British settlement in Newfoundland, killed more than 100 British and captured many more.
 They deported almost 500 British colonists to England or France.

 The evacuation of French forces from Port Royal.
 The French ceded the Acadian peninsula to the British after the siege of Port Royal in 1710.

 During Queen Anne's War, Mi'kmaq and Acadians resisted during the Raid on Grand Pré, Pisiquit, and Chignecto in 1704.
 The Acadians assisted the French in protecting the capital in the First siege of Port Royal and the final second siege of Port Royal.
 However, with the signing of the Treaty of Portsmouth in 1713, peninsular Acadia was formally ceded to the British.
 Although peace was formally reestablished with France, the British still faced resistance from the French colonists in the Acadian peninsula.
-During Father Rale's War, the Maliseet raided numerous British vessels on the Bay of Fundy while the Mi'kmaq raided Canso in 1723.
+During Father Rale's War, the Wolastoqiyik raided numerous British vessels on the Bay of Fundy while the Mi'kmaq raided Canso in 1723.
 In the latter engagement, the Mi'kmaq were supported by the Acadians.